ScottBrian/GetAndCleanData_CourseProject/README.md

 This README file describes the course project for the Johns Hopkins University MOOC "Getting and Cleaning Data".
 The project consist of starting with a provided data set with several files, combining those files, and producing a tidy data set.

 The tidy data set is linked to from the project assignment page.

 The files included in the repo are:
 1. README.md - this file
 2. run_analysis.R - the script that produced the tidy data set
 3. CodeBook.md - decribes the variables in the tidy data set

 ## Tidy Data Set
 Note that the TidyDataSet linked to from the assignment page is unformatted and difficult to understand.
-To see it properly formatted, please copy the url and use the following code is R:
+To see it properly formatted, please copy the url and use the following code in R:

 fileUrl <- "the url for TidyDataSet on Amazon"
 download.file(fileUrl, destfile = "./theTidyDS")